BenjaminLin808/BenjaminLin808/README.md

-👋 Hi, I'm Benjamin Lin.
-I'm a frontend developer with a keen interest in full stack development.
-I have experience with building modern web applications using HTML, CSS, JavaScript, and frontend frameworks such as React.
+👋 Hi, I'm Benjamin Lin, a frontend developer with experience in full stack development.
+I build modern web applications using HTML, CSS, JavaScript, and React.
+I also create mobile apps using React Native for seamless user experiences on iOS and Android platforms.
+Passionate about technology and continuous learning.

 🌱 Currently, I'm expanding my skill set by learning Node.js, Express.js, Python and its libraries.
 I'm always looking to learn new technologies and frameworks to enhance my abilities as a developer.